ortus-boxlang/boxlang-docs/language/strings.md

 ```

 {% hint style="success" %}
-Please note that anything between hashes is interpreted as an expression in Boxlang.
+Please note that anything between hashes is interpreted as an expression in BoxLang.
 {% endhint %}

 ## Casting

-Boxlang also will try to automatically infer and auto-cast strings for you.
+BoxLang also will try to automatically infer and auto-cast strings for you.
 However, there is a built-in function called `toString()` which can be used to try to convert any value to a string.

 ```javascript
 s = {